Are you ready to grow your best garden ever?

 - Divide and replant spring-blooming perennials.
 Water them well to encourage healthy root development.

 - Divide or plant peonies in early September.
 Plant peony “buds” or “eyes” no deeper than 2 inches below soil level.
 If you plant them too deep, they won’t flower.

 - Unless perennial vines are very top heavy or have suffered damage in a storm, don’t prune them until early winter or spring.
 Pruning now can cause a new flush of growth that can weaken the plant.
 Remove any dead or damaged foliage, but save a full pruning for later when the plant is dormant.

-- Lift gladioli, dahlias, cannas, and caladiums when their leaves yellow, and before a frost hits.
+- Lift gladioli, cannas, and caladiums when their leaves yellow, and before a frost hits.
 Store them in a cool, dry spot.
 Dahlias usually store better after a killing frost.

 - Collect ripe seeds from non-hybrid perennial flowers.
 Store them in labeled envelopes.

 - There is no need to fertilize perennials in the fall unless they’re showing signs of a nutrient deficiency.
 Not fertilizing now allows them to enter their normal dormancy period without a spike in vegetative growth.